 Maximise onsite electricity use & reduce bought-in electricity

 The introduction of the government’s Smart Export Guarantee (SEG) in early 2020, in place of the export feed-in tariff (FIT), may have triggered some hesitation for potential new purchasers of solar photovoltaic panels (PV) up to 5MW.

 The SEG’s lack of a minimum price for exported electricity or contract length creates a marketplace for energy firms to compete to offer solar homes the ‘best price’ for unused electricity they export.
 However, with the SEG requiring only that payments are greater than zero pence at all times of export, and placing the onus on individual companies to set payments and contract terms, Kensa suggests a better financial and environmental solution could be used to maximise onsite electricity use with ground source heat pumps.

 The demise of the Feed In Tariff (FiT) and introduction of the Smart Export Guarantee (SEG) has caused a hiatus of solar PV applications, but this shouldn’t mean lights out on their opportunities.
 Rather than export surplus electricity, savvy landowners, farmers, and self builders can utilise electricity from on site solar PV, wind, or hydro, to power a ground source heat pump to further reduce energy bills and emissions; rural landowners can diversify to tap into new business opportunities using heat from ground source heat pumps, and developers can significantly cut their carbon compliance costs.

 Don’t let your surplus electricity go to waste

 Ground source heat pumps are electrically powered devices that harness the natural heat energy freely available from ground or water sources and upgrade this to provide heating and hot water.
-The technology produces three times more energy than it uses, making it an extremely energy-efficient source of heating, with no combustion, point-of-use emissions nor pollution.
+The technology delivers three times more energy than it uses, making it an extremely energy-efficient source of heating, with no combustion, point-of-use emissions nor pollution.